Is your elementary school-aged child at risk for peer pressure?

 Children, on the other hand, still face the pressure to fit in, but they face it in a very different way than teens.

-This pressure doesn’t typically come from the “bad kid” your children should know to stay far, far away from, but from from friends and classmates who simply want to do certain things or do things a certain way and expect your children to conform.
+This pressure doesn’t typically come from the “bad kid” your children should know to stay far, far away from, but from friends and classmates who simply want to do certain things or do things a certain way and expect your children to conform.

 For example, elementary aged children may start to form small groups or cliques around common interests or hobbies, causing those who don’t share those same interests to feel left out (either intentionally or unintentionally).